Application Instructions for US Citizens

 Financial Aid Application

-Fill in on line, print, sign, and submit to Student Financial Services.
+Download the appropriate form below.
+Fill in electronically, print, sign, and submit to Student Financial Services.

 You will not be able to use the IRS Data Retrieval Process and must submit an IRS Tax Transcript if any of the following applies:

-Apply online at www.collegeboard.com.
-Required only for Eli Whitney students admitted in 2007–2008 and after.
+Apply on line on the College Board's Web site.
+Required only for Eli Whitney students admitted in or after 2007–2008.

 Students admitted prior to 2007–2008: Mail directly to Student Financial Services.

-Students admitted 2007–2008 and after: Mail to IDOC.
-You will send the tax return information, along with the required cover sheet, directly to the College Board's Imaging and Documentation Service (IDOC).
+Students admitted in or after 2007–2008: Mail to the College Board's Imaging and Documentation Service (IDOC).
+You will send the tax return information, along with the required cover sheet, directly to IDOC.

 The IDOC Process